adalundhe/hedra/README.md

 ## <b> Why Hedra? </b>

-The benefits of understanding the performance characteristics of an application under load are well known, however tooling to provide this information is often difficult to setup or operate.
-Likewise, performance test tooling often lacks the ability to simulate complex user interactions at scale, or forces users to implement complex APIs or CI/CD jobs to do so.
+Understanding how your application performs under load can provide valuable insights - allowing you to spot issues with latency, memory usage, and stability.
+However, performance test tools providing these insights are often difficult to use, and often lack the ability to simulate complex user interactions at scale.
 Hedra was built to solve these problems, adopting the following core tenants:

 <br/>